Ecological health

 Ecological health differs from ecosystem health, the condition of ecosystems, which have particular structural and functional properties, and it differs from ecological integrity, which refers to environments with minimal human impact, although the term ecological health has also been used loosely in reference to a range of environmental issues.
 Human health, in its broadest sense, is recognized as having ecological foundations.

 The term health is intended to evoke human environmental health concerns, which are often closely related (but as a part of medicine not ecology).
 As with ecocide, that term assumes that ecosystems can be said to be alive (see also Gaia philosophy on this issue).
 While the term integrity or damage seems to take no position on this, it does assume that there is a definition of integrity that can be said to apply to ecosystems.
 The more political term ecological wisdom refers not only to recognition of a level of health, integrity or potential damage, but also, to a decision to do nothing (more) to harm that ecosystem or its dependents.
 An ecosystem has a good health if it is capable of self-restoration after suffering external disturbances.
 This is termed resilience.

+Measurements

 Measures of broad ecological health, like measures of the more specific principle of biodiversity, tend to be specific to an ecoregion or even to an ecosystem.
 Measures that depend on biodiversity are valid indicators of ecological health as stability and productivity (good indicators of ecological health) are two ecological effects of biodiversity.
 Dependencies between species vary so much as to be difficult to express abstractly.
 However, there are a few universal symptoms of poor health or damage to system integrity: